Linear Time Computation of the Maximal Linear and Circular Sums of Multiple Independent Insertions into a Sequence: Concluding Remarks

 \section{Concluding Remarks}

 In this paper we have considered the problem of, for a fixed sequence $A$ of $n$ real numbers, answering queries which ask the value of \maxsumof{\seqins[x]{A}{p}} or \maxcircsumof{\seqins[x]{A}{p}} for given $x \in \SetOfRealNumbers$ and $p \in \rangefromto{0}{n}$.
 We showed that, after an \Oof{n} time preprocessing step has been carried out on $A$, both kinds of queries can be answered in constant worst-case time.
 This is both an optimal solution to the problem and a considerable improvement over the naive strategy of answering such queries by means of Kadane's algorithm (or a variation of it, in the circular case), which takes \Thetaof{n} time per query.
-We showed in {\SecUnitMotivationAndApplications} that, in the context of finding heuristic solutions to an NP-hard problem of buffer minimization in wireless mesh networks, this improvement reduces the time complexity of a certain column-moving operation on $m \times n$ matrices from \Thetaof{m \cdot n^2} to \Thetaof{m \cdot n}.
+This problem has applications in the context of finding heuristic solutions to an NP-hard problem of buffer minimization in wireless mesh networks.
 Given the generality of these kinds of queries and the multiplicity of applications of the maximal sum subsequence concept, we would not be surprised to see other applications of our algorithms in the future.
+An interesting related problem is then that of, given an $m \times n$ matrix $A$, inserting $k$ size-$m$ columns $C_0, \ldots, C_{k-1}$ successively and cumulatively into $A$ in order to minimize $\costofmatrix{A'} = \sum_{i=0}^{m-1} \maxcircsumof{ \seq{ \matrixelem{A'}{i}{0}, \ldots, \matrixelem{A'}{i}{n-1} } }$ for every matrix $A'$ resulting of each insertion.
+By using the algorithms presented in this paper to insert one column at a time, one can carry out $k$ successive insertions in \( \Oof{ m(n+1) + m(n+2) + \ldots + m(n+k) } = \Oof{ k(mn + mk) } \) time.
+However, since the input to the problem has size $\Oof{mn + mk}$, we leave it as an open problem whether substantially more efficient algorithms exist.